openedx-unsupported/edx-analytics-dashboard/docs/en_us/dashboard/source/performance/Performance_Answers.rst

 ..
 UTAustinX/UT.8.02x/1T2015/performance/graded_content/assignments/i4x%3A//UTAustinX/UT.8.02x/sequential/d8dd4296856a4745b1afd7d7c4aef7f6/problems/i4x%3A//UTAustinX/UT.8.02x/problem/802cd3308245482b870ca7f36a3cd282/parts/i4x-UTAustinX-UT_8_02x-problem-802cd3308245482b870ca7f36a3cd282_2_1/answer_distribution/

-You can select **View Live** to see what the problem looks like in the LMS, and from there select **View Unit in Studio** to add the accessible label to the problem.
+You can select **View Live** to see what the problem looks like in the LMS, and from there select **View Unit in Studio** to add the missing accessible label to the problem.

 In this last example, when you see the chart for an assignment you realize that you did not change the default display name, "Multiple Choice", for any